MackHartley/RoundedProgressBar/README.md

     <a href="https://github.com/MackHartley/RoundedProgressBar/graphs/commit-activity"><img src="https://img.shields.io/badge/Maintained%3F-yes-brightgreen.svg" height="20"/></a>
 </p>

 The `RoundedProgressBar` library gives you a highly customizable and easy to use progress bar.
 One of the defining features of this library is that you can create progress bars with rounded corners.
-However, this library comes with many other useful features and customization options!
+Additionally, this library comes with many other useful features and customization options!
 Below are several examples of progress bars created with this library.
 <br>
 <p align="center">
     <img src="https://user-images.githubusercontent.com/10659285/113661686-2cf7be00-966c-11eb-91b1-5fb9c9b7ba78.gif" width="300"/>